fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-icinga-installation-lab.md

 - Backend Type = IDO

 <aside class="positive">
-If you get the error, “There is currently no icinga instance writing to the IDO.
-Make sure that a icinga instance is configured and able to write to the IDO“, it means that the ido-mysql is not enabled.
-Enable it and restart Icinga 2 and proceed.
+If you get the following error message “There is currently no icinga instance writing to the IDO.
+Make sure that a icinga instance is configured and able to write to the IDO“, ido-mysql is not enabled.
+In this case, go back to Icinga2 Backend section, enable the module and restart Icinga 2.
 </aside>

-Configure authentication details for the IDO database set in the previous section.
+Next, fill out the connection details to access the IDO database of the monitoring environment.

 ![Icinga Web 2 Wizard](./img/biti-ipm-icinga-installation-wizard-13.png)